jsawinski/myake/README.md

 ## History

-This project was previously hosted under the name "myake" which, at some point, became too simliar and hardly distinguishable from ``cmake``.
+This project was previously hosted under the name "cmyke" which, at some point, became too simliar and hardly distinguishable from ``cmake``.

 ## Projects using Myake